manjeetraj702/Quiz_Backend/README.md

     - View and attempt available quizzes.
     - View results and review answers after submission.

-3. **Notifications**:
-    - Optional quiz completion and new quiz notifications.

 ## Testing
 Use [Swagger UI](http://localhost:8080/swagger-ui.html) for API testing and documentation.